bmino/crypto-splitter/README.md

 There are four methods of splitting supported:

 1) Pay ERC20
-   * Send varying amounts of a token to a list of suppliers
+   * Send varying amounts of a token to a list of payees
 2) Pay AVAX
-   * Send varying amounts of AVAX to a list of suppliers
+   * Send varying amounts of AVAX to a list of payees
 3) Distribute ERC20
-   * Send a fixed amount of a token to a list of suppliers
+   * Send a fixed amount of a token to a list of payees
 4) Distribute AVAX
-    * Send a fixed amount of AVAX to a list of suppliers
+    * Send a fixed amount of AVAX to a list of payees

 ### Easy Method for Paying

-The app contains handy shortcuts for using method #1 and #3 above:
+The app determines which of the methods above is most efficient based on the provided payment csv.

 ```bash
 # Gives Splitter an unlimited allowance to spend the multisig or wallet's erc20 token